karlstolley/drc-accessible-images/part-i/_post.md

       his tongue... <!-- ...and so on -->
     </p>

 This has become a very strong piece of markup compared to the initial bare-bones `<div>` example introduced above.
 And note that it is entirely HTML: no fancy JavaScript or anything is required to make all of this work.
 It’s an instructive example of the importance of careful treatment and ongoing study of HTML and its evolution beyond the humble, limited `alt` attribute.
+I’ve prepared a [live example](https://karlstolley.github.io/drc-accessible-images/part-i/hank.html) of this, the styling of which I’ll described next.

 ## Foundational Styling for Older Browsers and Newer Semantics